keboola/connection-docs/extractors/database/bigquery/index.md

 ### Bucket

-Extractor uses Google Storage Bucket as a temporary storage for off-loading the data from BigQuery.
+The extractor uses Google Storage Bucket as a temporary storage for off-loading the data from BigQuery.

 - Go to the [**Google Cloud Platform Console > Storage > Browser**](https://console.cloud.google.com/storage/browser)
 - Click **+ Create Bucket**.